Calls blur on the element.

 This method waits for actionability checks, waits until all specified options are present in

-element and selects these options.
+the <select> element and selects these options.

-element, this method throws an error.
+If the target element is not a <select> element, this method throws an error.
 However, if the element is inside

-element that has an associated
+the <label> element that has an associated

 control, the control will be used